overlay-market/OIPs/notes/note-11.md

 This is non-zero even though another trader immediately re-enters on the long side at \\( t_1 \\) to rebalance the position size (notional in OVL terms) on the market.
 This is due to the difference in entry prices between positions built at \\( t_0 \\) versus the one built at \\( t_1 \\).

-If we use funding to incentivize notional position size in OVL terms be balanced between longs and shorts on a market, the protocol will continuously accumulate exposure due to the difference in entry prices for each trade.
+If we use funding to incentivize position size be balanced between longs and shorts on a market, the protocol will continuously accumulate exposure due to the difference in entry prices for each trade.

 ### Proposed Solution